doljpo/Vuex-Shopping-Cart/README.md

 # Vuex-Shopping-Cart
 A project to practice/learn Vuex

-This project was built following the VueSchool tutorial for VueX:
+The initial project was built following the VueSchool tutorial for VueX:

 [Vuex for everyone](https://vueschool.io/courses/vuex-for-everyone)